 The audio loops around itself with an imposed linearity, catching the listener at whim, radio-like.

-It’s framed by my barely audible ‘presence’ and the earth’s version and scale of companionship.
+It’s framed by a barely audible ‘presence’ and the earth’s version and scale of companionship.

 Sit with each tale individually, unframed.

-Absorb the motivation of a particular side to this hinged narrative composition.
+Absorb the artist’s creative process and motivation of a particular side to this hinged narrative composition.

 Urgent texts arrived from my neighbors: Mr. P., the wild peacock living in our secluded park, had been brutally murdered.

-The news coverage spread, including a phone call with the quickly identified ‘hitman’ who had posted a Craigslist ad, which came with a crudely annotated satellite image with detailed instructions on how to locate the bird.
-The Hitman was seeking a Shooter to carry out the job.
+The news coverage included a phone call with the quickly identified ‘hitman’ who had posted a Craigslist ad, which came with a map and instructions on how to locate the bird.

-An echo of The Hitman’s voice stuck in my head as I worked to untangle my response to this barbarity.
+An echo of The Hitman’s voice stuck in my head as I untangled my response to this barbarity.
 I enlisted radio artist Gregory Whitehead to channel it.
+Co-imagined, these voices mire a listener in textural and vocal contrasts.
+It’s an endeavor at illuminating a nefarious desire for control in an ongoing uncertain world.

 Field Sounds, Composition, Mixing: